ddhaval04/Game-of-Thrones-Word-Vectors/README.md

 ## Overview

-This notebook containes implementation of the word vectors created from the books.
+This notebook contains implementation of the word vectors created from the books.
 I have attempted to visualize the vectors into 2D space using t-SNE.
 Also, I have explored semantic properties like identifying the most similar word.

 Example: